sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 }
 ```

-Changing it to impersonate another user and sending that to the server instead?
+And the user edits it to look like this:

 ```json
 {